Understanding the California Revocable Living Trust in 2023 (Updated)

 1. Avoiding Probate: One of the primary advantages of a revocable living trust is that it can help to avoid the probate process, which can be lengthy, costly, and public.
 Assets in the trust can pass to beneficiaries without the need for court intervention.
 Keep in mind that if you just have a Will in place your estate will likely have to go through some form of Probate.

 2. Privacy: A living trust can be a private document and is not part of the public record, unlike a will that becomes public after being submitted to probate court.
+There is no trust lookup California such as a registered directory of trusts.

 3. Flexibility: A revocable living trust is flexible and can be changed or revoked by the grantor at any time while they are alive and have the legal capacity to make decisions.
 This allows the grantor to adapt the trust to their changing circumstances, such as changes in family or financial situations.